 While cooped up in the eye of the Covid-19 storm, some of our most treasured expedition plans were dusted off, in preparation for that time when we would all yearn, once again, to discover truly wild places; precious, largely unexplored lands, that lay far beyond the reach of the goretex-clad crowds.
 Thankfully, even in an increasingly filled in map of our planet, there are still countless places of mystery, and here at Whistling Arrow, the remote, spiritually-charged 'White Peak of the Three Bodhisattvas', and it's surrounding striated valleys, have always been uniquely enchanting.
 Remarkably for one of the greatest explorers of his time (and last protagonists of the "Great Game'), not even the ubiquitous Colonel Bailey, (who ventured nearby in 1922, to invest the Bhutanese King with the rather grandiose title of Knight Grand Commander of the Order of the Indian Empire), managed to set eyes on this particular Himalayan wonderland.

-And so, on this epic high-altitude adventure, (best suited to relatively experienced trekkers), we will journey up through forested-valleys, and past the ruins of age-old dzong, to emerge into the remote southern and eastern flanks of Gangkhar Puensum; the highest unclimbed peak (7541m) on earth, which straddles the remote borderlands of northern Bhutan and southern Tibet.
+And so, on this epic high-altitude adventure, we will journey up through forested-valleys, and past the ruins of age-old dzong, to emerge into the remote southern and eastern flanks of Gangkhar Puensum; the highest unclimbed peak (7541m) on earth, which straddles the remote borderlands of northern Bhutan and southern Tibet.
 And there, we will discover hidden mountain sanctuaries framed by towering 7000m peaks, and extraordinary ridge-lines with awe-inspiring panoramas over glaciated valleys, dotted with impossibly azure lakes.
 In short, if you dream of escaping into one of the most beautiful wilderness areas in Asia, then look no further than joining our small, like-minded team of intrepid trekkers.